 MassHealth Family Assistance Covered Services Prior authorization required for some or all of the services?
 Referral required for some or all of the services?

 Pharmacy Services

 The items in this section are covered as listed on the MassHealth Drug List.
-Delivery of medica residence, including homeless shelters, may be available. ations from pharmacy pr oviders to a personal
+Deliv residence, including homeless shelters, may be available. ery of medications from pharmacy pr oviders to a personal

 Compounded Drugs Yes No

 Non-Drug Pharmacy Products Yes No

 Over-the-Counter Medicines Yes No

 Prescription Drugs Yes No